in28minutes/in28minutes.com/flashcard-java-2-basics.md

     description: Modularity is the process of decomposing a problem (program) into a set of modules so as to reduce the overall complexity of the problem.
   - title: Advantages Modularization
     description: 1.
 Compile Time Checks, 2.
 Better Encapsulation, 3.
 Smaller Java Runtime
-  - title: Eclipse IDE
-    description: Eclipse is an integrated development environment used by programmers to develop software.
 ---